 This post is going to walkthrough about Azure Content Delivery Network (CDN).
-Before we go deep into Azure CDN, it is recommended that you must know What is a CDN and What is the use of a CDN?
+Before we go deep into Azure CDN, it is recommended that you know what is a CDN and what is the use of a CDN?
 So let’s go and try to answer those.

 What is a CDN